 Inflammation in the muscles can originate from many different causes with trauma or overuse being the most common.
 Less common sources of muscle pain can come from systemic problems such as poor circulation, autoimmune disease, and even chronic sleep deprivation.
 There are really too many sources of pain to list here.

 How I Found Out About this Shocking Dilemma

-A year or two ago I came across an article in the Cleveland Clinic Journal of Medicine (thank you Dr. Pate!) titled, “Statin Myopathy: A common Dilemma Not reflected in Clinical Trials”.
+I came across an article in the Cleveland Clinic Journal of Medicine titled, “Statin Myopathy: A common Dilemma Not reflected in Clinical Trials”.
 The article caught my interest as it suggested that myopathy from Statin drugs was more common than I previously thought.
+I treat patients whose muscle pain symptoms are very similar to Statin Myopathy symptoms.
 In practice I have seen exactly 3 cases of myopathic pain directly associated with Statin use.

 Statin Myopathy: What is it?

 The signs and symptoms of this condition are: